angelo-v/wp-linked-data/README.md

 - puplishing blog post metadata as linked data
 - publishing FOAF profiles for blog authors
 - content negotiation supporting Turtle and RDF/XML format

+Version 0.2

+- distinguish users (persons) and their user accounts
+- use sioc:creator_of instead of foaf:publications
+- ...

 ## License